matplotlib/matplotlib/doc/faq/howto_faq.rst

-The :meth:`~matplotlib.pyplot.savefig` command has a keyword argument *transparent* which, if 'True', will make the figure and axes backgrounds transparent when saving, but will not affect the displayed image on the screen.
+The :meth:`~matplotlib.pyplot.savefig` command has a keyword argument *transparent* which, if 'True', will make the figure and axes backgrounds transparent when saving, but will not affect the displayed the image on the screen.

-If you need finer grained control, e.g., you do not want full transparency or you want to affect the screen displayed version as well, you can set the alpha properties directly.
-The figure has a :class:`~matplotlib.patches.Rectangle` instance called *patch* and the axes has a Rectangle instance called *patch*.
+If you need finer-grained control, e.g., you do not want full transparency or you want to affect the screen displayed version as well, you can set the alpha properties directly.
+The figure has a:class:`~matplotlib.patches.Rectangle` instance called *patch* and the axes have a Rectangle instance called *patch*.
 You can set any property on them directly (*facecolor*, *edgecolor*, *linewidth*, *linestyle*, *alpha*).  e.g.::